OpenVisualCloud/Intel-Tiber-Broadcast-Suite/docs/run.md

 ### Recorder

-Input streams from ST 2110-20 camera is split to two streams with different resolution 1/4 and 1/16.
+Input streams from ST 2110-20 camera is split to two streams with different 1/4 and 1/16 pixelwise scaling.
 Scaled outputs are stored on local drive.

 ![Recorder process](images/recorder-process.png)
 ![Recorder](images/recorder.png)